prakhar897/nodeSaas/README.md

 # Saas-starter
-Saas Starter code using Node and Express
+This is a starting repository to create a simple Saas App.
+It contains a built in authentication feature and billing using stripe feature.

-#How to run
+**How to run**
-1. clone the repository
+- clone the repository
-2. open cmd and type npm i
+- open cmd and type npm i
-3. you need to create a .env file which will define env variables.
-The env includes the following information

-PORT=
-DATABASEURL =
+- change .env.example to .env.
+You also need to fill all the variables.

-4. You can define port randomly.
-Database is mongodb and you need to define its driver url (I personally use mLab)
+- you need to define database driver url (I personally use mLab)